This is seriously the BEST Banana Nut Bread with Pecans! It’s moist and tender, with pecans inside and on the top.

 - Don’t over mix the batter.
 Use a spatula to fold in the dry ingredients and the pecans.

 - Use overripe bananas.
-Not green, not even yellow—they need to have lots of brown spots for the best flavor and an extra moist loaf.
+They need to have lots of brown spots for the best flavor and an extra moist loaf.

 - Over baked banana bread can be dry.
 Bake the loaf in the center of the oven.
 Check the loaf with a toothpick at 60 minutes.
 If there are still wet crumbs attached, give it another 10 minutes.